10 Lessons Learned from 212+ Hours of Firearms Training in 2018

 You can’t become your fastest without (temporarily) sacrificing accuracy

-If you’re getting tight groups, try increasing your cadence until you’re getting shots into the D Zone of an IPSC target.
-Then slow your cadence back down a little bit until you’re getting mostly A Zone hits and some C Zone hits.
-You’ll probably be surprised at how much you can speed up your shooting cadence and still get all shots on a human size target.
+If you’re getting tight groups, try increasing your speed until you’re getting shots into the D Zone of an IPSC target.
+Then control shooting until you’re getting mostly A Zone hits and some C Zone hits.
+You’ll probably be surprised at how much you can speed up your shooting and still get all shots on a human size target.

 Film yourself to identify room for improvement